AquaDraco/UnityStationWiki/Creating-items-in-UnityStation.md

 * https://docs.unity3d.com/Manual/InstantiatingPrefabs.html
 * https://unity3d.com/learn/tutorials/topics/interface-essentials/prefabs-concept-usage

-# The Network Identity Component.
+# The Network Identity Component
 The **Network Identity component** is an essential component for working with Unity Networking ([UNet](https://docs.unity3d.com/Manual/UNet.html)).

 It ensures that the GameObject has a unique identity (called the Network Instance Id) and is synced across clients and servers, and as such most GameObject used in UnityStation will need a Network Identity component.